addok/addok/docs/shell.md

     REVERSE 48.1234 2.9876

 #### SEARCH
-Issue a search (default command, can be omitted):
+Issue a search (default command, can be omitted; arguments between `[]` are optionnal):

     SEARCH rue des Lilas [CENTER lat lon] [LIMIT 10] [AUTOCOMPLETE 0]

+Also, every registered filter is available, for example:

+    rue des lilas CITY hautmont

 #### TOKENIZE
 Inspect how a string is tokenized before being indexed.